 Who are the spokespeople for the organization?

 David Brickner, the executive director of Jews for Jesus, is our principal spokesperson.
 He is a fifth-generation Messianic Jew.
 He has appeared on Larry King Live, Hannity and other national talk shows.
-Susan Perlman, our communications director, is one of Jews for Jesus’ co-founders and has spoken on the organization’s behalf in extensive media interviews.
-Our Israeli director, Dan Sered, leads the largest branch of Jews for Jesus and has presented the Jews for Jesus story on national Israeli television.
+Susan Perlman, our Chief Partnership Officer, is one of Jews for Jesus’ founders.
+She’s done extensive media interviews, as well.
+Dan Sered, our Chief Operating Officer, supervises the day-to-day efforts of Jews for Jesus.
+A native of Israel, he has presented the Jews for Jesus story on national Israeli television on several occasions.